fantyz/adventofcode-go/README.md

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com) puzzles implemented in Go.

-Do not that everything prior to 2020 is currently in a somewhat messy state.
+Note that everything prior to 2020 is currently in a somewhat messy state.
 These were quick and dirty solutions that were not written with anything other than solving the puzzle in mind.
 A lot of days are missing as well due to lack of time over the holidays.
 I do plan to go over the previous years and rewrite them into more presentable solutions, but this might take a while to get around to doing.

 ## Favorite Puzzles